chocolatey/choco-wiki/QuickDeployment/V2/QuickDeploymentDesktopReadme.md

 ![changing the choco API key](images/gifs/choco_qde_update_apikey.gif)
 </details>

-1. Click on your username in the upper right-hand side of the homepage.
+1. Click on your username in the upper right-hand side of the homepage
-1. Select "NuGet API Key" from the left-hand navigation window.
+1. Select **NuGet API Key** from the left-hand navigation window
-1. Select "Reset API key"
+1. Select **Reset API Key**
 1. Enter your password
-1. Select "Access API Key"
+1. Select **Access API Key**
+1. Enter your password again
 1. Take note of the new API key

 If you change your API key, you will need to change the key in the Jenkins jobs that are pre-configured for you.